ocaml/v2.ocaml.org/site/learn/faq.md

 The “O” stands for “objective” and was added when the language got object-oriented programming capabilities.

-#### Do you write “Caml” or “CAML”, “OCaml”, “Ocaml” or “OCAML”?
+#### Do you write “Caml”, “CAML”, “Ocaml”, “OCaML”, “OCAML” or “OCaml” ?

-We write OCaml.
-According to usual rules for acronyms, we should write CAML, as we write USA.
-On the other hand, this upper case name seems to yell all over the place, and writing OCaml is far more pretty and elegant — with “O” and “C” capitalized.
+The official name of the language, capitalization included, is “OCaml”.

 #### Is OCaml a compiled or interpreted language?